wmorgan/dcos-docs/1.7/administration/managing-a-dcos-cluster-in-aws.md

 # Upgrading a DC/OS cluster in AWS

-You can update an existing DC/OS Community Edition (CE) cluster or services to use the latest DC/OS template.
+You can update an existing DC/OS cluster or services to use the latest DC/OS template.

 To upgrade a DC/OS cluster:

 1. Create a new DC/OS cluster by using the latest [DC/OS template][2] for AWS.

 2. Migrate your active DC/OS services and apps to the new DC/OS cluster:

     1. Migrate, Extract, Transform and Load (ETL) the app data to the new cluster.

     2. Migrate your DC/OS services and apps to the new cluster.

     3. Change the DNS so that it points to the DC/OS services running in the new cluster.

 3. Shutdown your existing DC/OS cluster.

- [1]: /overview/security/#scrollNav-3
+ [1]: /overview/security/#scrollNav-3FIXME
- [2]: /administration/installing/installing-community-edition/awscluster/
+ [2]: /docs/latest/administration/installing/cloud/aws/